ricardo4457/calculator/readme.md

 # Calculator REST API

 ## Overview
 This project is a simple REST API that performs basic arithmetic operations (addition, subtraction, multiplication, and division) with support for arbitrary precision signed decimal numbers.
-The project is divided into two modules: `calculator` and `rest`.
+The project is divided into two modules: `calculator-logic` and `rest`.

 ## Functional Requirements
 - REST API that exposes the sum, subtraction, multiplication, and division operations.